 To the reader here…

 …it may seem strange.
-It may seem rude.
-And my language may have been, in the plainest sense.
+It may seem rude, even.
+And my language probably was, in the plainest sense.

 But confidence is a strange thing.